Aptauja ilgs līdz 23. oktobrim.

-13.3. a report of measurements shall specify, as precisely as possible what noise sources operated during the performance of measurement, their locations, the location of measuring equipment and the direction of the microphone, as well as the distances to noise sources.
+13.3. a report of measurements shall specify, as precisely as possible, what noise sources operated during the performance of measurement, their locations, the location of measuring equipment and the direction of the microphone, and also the distances to noise sources.
 Background noise shall be measured at the same measuring points at which the noise to be investigated has been measured;

 13.4. if undesirable (non-characteristic to a noise source to be investigated) side noise occurs, the measuring shall be suspended;

 13.6. measurements shall be suspended if the conditions provided for the performance of measurements or underlying principles for selection of a measurement location have not been fulfilled.
-If the presence of persons is necessary or measurements are taken during the movement of persons, the microphone shall be located at a distance of 0.10 m - 0.01 m from the ear of a person exposed to the higher A-weighted sound exposure or an equivalent continual A-weighted sound pressure level.
+If the presence of persons is necessary or measurements are taken during the movement of persons, the microphone shall be located at a distance of 0.10-0.01 m from the ear of a person exposed to the higher A-weighted sound exposure or an equivalent continual A-weighted sound pressure level.

 14. At the measurement locations where the impact of meteorological conditions on the noise level is possible, it shall be measured in compliance with the following requirements:

 14.1. in measuring a long-term average sound level, time intervals shall be selected so that they cover the actual meteorological conditions at the measurement location;

 14.2. in special meteorological conditions the measurement time intervals shall cover carefully selected meteorological conditions.
 The conditions selected shall correspond to the case when the direction of dominating winds is the same as the spread direction of the noise to be measured.